Owl

 line of eight interconnected mist nets.

-The fall season is from late September through early
+The season extends from late September through early

 November, beginning nightly at sunset and continuing